andrewellio/mission-control-/project_requirement/project-requirement.md

 The integration of an external map service is required for the mission control system.
 A map service provides an accurate visual representation of the location of the rocket on a world map.
 This is vital for the system as this means that we are able to use our current rocket coordinates to show where the rocket would be on a map.
 The mission control system requires the current location of the rocket to be displayed on the screen.
 A map service will display the current location of the rocket on screen to the user of the mission control system.
-Other vital pieces of information, such as the current flight path of the rocket and the approximate landing location, will also be shown on screen through the map service.
+Other vital pieces of information, such as the current flight path of the rocket and the approximate landing location, will also be shown on screen through the map service \[4\].
 For offline usage we require an ability to cache a pre-existing map.
 When the user is not connected to the internet the map service must use these cached maps.

 **Weather Service Interface**